solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 # Exercise 3 - Power BI integration

 In this exercise, you will realize another benefit of the fully integrated environment provided by Azure Synapse Analytics.
 Here, you will create a Power BI Report and build a visualization within Synapse Analytics Studio.
-You will not have to leave this environment to log into a separate Power BI web site.
+Once you have published a dataset, you will not have to leave this environment to log into a separate Power BI web site in order to view and edit reports.

 The Power BI Workspace has already been created for you.